Generalized quantum Chernoff bound: Optimal error probability and optimal test for sets of states

-where the equality follows from the stability assumption of the sequences and Eq.~\eqref{eq: multiplicativity of Chernoff divergence}. \end{proof} \begin{remark} If we choose $\sC_{i,n}=\{\rho_i^{\ox n}\}$ as the singleton i.i.d. quantum states, then we can recover the quantum Chernoff bound for two quantum states in~\cite{audenaert2007discriminating,Nussbaum2009}. \end{remark}

-\section{Optimal test for binary composite hypotheses}
+\subsection{Optimal test for binary composite hypotheses}

 In quantum hypothesis testing between two quantum states $\rho_1$ and $\rho_2$ with prior probabilities $\pi_1$ and $\pi_2$, the optimal measurement is given by the Holevo-Helstrom test $\{\pi_1 \rho_1 - \pi_2 \rho_2 \geq 0\}$~\cite{holevo1972analog,helstrom1969quantum}.
-However, in the composite hypothesis setting—where only partial information about the states is available—the problem becomes more subtle.
+However, for composite hypotheses, where only partial information about the states is available, the problem becomes much more challenging.
 Here, one must design a test that \emph{universally} minimizes the average error probability for all possible states within the specified sets.
+In particular, the minimax equality in Eq.~\eqref{eq: Pemin minimax tmp} of Theorem~\ref{thm: Pemin minimax multiple},

-Lemma~\ref{lem: Pemin minimax multiple} guarantees the existence of such a universal optimal test: one that achieves the minimum error probability for all states in the sets, matching the performance of the optimal test for the most challenging (worst-case) states.
-While the minimax theorem ensures the existence of a universal optimal test, it does not provide an explicit construction.
+guarantees the existence of such an optimal state-agnostic test: one that achieves the minimum error probability for all states in the sets (i.e., the minimizer on the left hand side), matching the performance of the optimal state-dependent test for the most difficult pair of states (i.e., the minimizer on the right hand side).
+While the minimax theorem ensures the existence of an optimal state-agnostic test, it does not provide an explicit construction.

-In this section, we explicitly construct a universal optimal test for binary composite hypotheses by analyzing the saddle point (or equilibrium point) of the minimax problem in more detail.
+In this section, we explicitly construct an optimal test for binary composite hypotheses by analyzing the saddle point (or equilibrium point) of the minimax problem in more detail.

-\subsection{Minimax optimization and saddle points}
+\subsubsection{Minimax optimization and saddle points}

-Before the main result, we first recall the minimax inequality and saddle points in the context of minimax optimization.

-Consider a function $f: X \times Y \to \RR$ where $X,Y \subseteq \sL$ are nonempty subsets of linear operators, respectively.
-We always have the \emph{minimax inequalty}

-If the equality holds, we call it \emph{minimax equality} and the value on both sides are \emph{minimax value}.
-The minimax equality is a very important property in optimization and game theory.